ersatz13/IdleFPS/README.md

 you can now view the player profile and inspect results in summaries

 you will now be earning xp, leveling up weapons, earning camos, and achievements while the game runs.

+known bugs:
+Player profile and match history do not refresh or load until the buttons are selected from the home screen, the tabs are not loading correctly right now.